-The 20 Best Harry Potter Experiences in the UK
+The Best Harry Potter Experiences In The UK In 2023

 With Harry Potter being the best selling book series in HISTORY with over 500 million copies sold worldwide, it is only natural that there would be a whole host of amazing Harry Potter experiences too.

 Our kids are 6 and 7 and just getting into the wizarding world so I decided to take a look at a the Harry Potter experiences we could do together as a family and my word there’s a lot of choice!

 So, what does a Harry Potter experience mean to you?
 What is the ultimate Harry Potter experience?
 Is it seeing the Harry Potter steam train?
 Or maybe it is going on a Harry Potter studio tour?

 It probably means different things to different people so we’ve selected the best Harry Potter experiences around the UK ensuring that there’s something for everyone.